 Last Updated On: June 15, 2021 by admin

 In this age of universally available and technologically sophisticated communication, it may be tempting to fall for the hype that some translation app promoters appear to promise.
 Just imagine, you may think, how you could cut down on translation costs by doing everything yourself.
 Just arm yourself with one or another translation app which has come on to the market and you can dispense with that expensive professional translation service you were first considering.

-Unfortunately, no translation app can yet match the quality of a professional human translation service if the sort of text you want translated is crucial to your business.
+Unfortunately, no translation app can yet match the quality of a professional human translation service if the sort of text you want to be translated is crucial to your business.

-Admittedly, there are occasions for which a professional translation service in Sydney or other Australian city is not necessary.
-Translation apps are quite useful for the sort of communication you are likely to use while on holiday, especially if you are travelling to somewhere on a one off basis and there is no benefit in the long term in learning the local language.
-A lot of these new smartphone apps will allow you to communicate on a rudimentary basis and get by even if from time to time you may be confronted with incomprehension when the app spits out phrases which have been mistranslated.
+Admittedly, there are occasions for which a professional translation service in Sydney or other Australian cities is not necessary.
+Translation apps are quite useful for the sort of communication you are likely to use while on holiday, especially if you are traveling somewhere on a one-off basis and there is no benefit in the long term in learning the local language.
+A lot of these new smartphone apps will allow you to communicate on a rudimentary basis and get by even if from time to time you may be confronted with incomprehension when the app spits out phrases that have been mistranslated.

 So do translation apps have any value at all and are they getting better?

 The answer is yes to both questions: take Google Translate, for instance.
 You would be very unwise to use it, despite it being a free service, to translate your important legal documents, but for casual travel, it at least tries to use contextual translation rather than rely totally on word-for-word translation.
 Some of the new apps do have large vocabularies and have the advantage of being able to be used away from an internet signal, which can cut down on phone and roaming charges, so the conclusion is that smartphone apps have, at least at present, limited use whenever the translation needed is not critical or too important.